francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 \mathcal{F}^* = 1/2N \sum_i^N (\mathbf{y}_i - W_{L:1} \mathbf{x}_i)^T S^{-1} (\mathbf{y}_i - W_{L:1} \mathbf{x}_i)
 $$

+where as standard $$\mathbf{x}_i$$ and $$\mathbf{y}_i$$ are the input and output, respectively, and $$W_{L:1}$$ is just a shorthand for the network's feedforward map.
 So, in the linear case, the equilibrated energy is simply a rescaled mean squared error (MSE) loss, where the rescaling depends on the network weights.
-How does this rescaling reshape the loss landscape?
-Is it useful?
+This formalises the intuition from our toy simulations that PC inference has the effect of reshaping the loss landscape.
+But How does this rescaling reshape the loss landscape?

 Let's return to our origin saddle, for which we have some intuition.
-We know from previous work that this saddle becomes flatter and flatter with the depth of the network.
+We know from previous work that this saddle becomes flatter and flatter as you increase the depth of the network.
 More precisely, the "order-flatness" of the saddle, if you like, is equal to the number of hidden layers (think vanishing gradients).
-So, if you have 1 hidden layer, then the saddle is flat to order 1 (the gradient is zero).
-And if you have 2 hidden layers, then the saddle is flat to second order as the Hessian is zero.
+So, if you have 1 hidden layer, then the saddle is flat to order 1 (the gradient is zero), but there is negative curvature.
+And if you have 2 hidden layers, then there is no curvature around the saddle, but there will be an escape direction in the third-derivative.

-First-order saddles are also known as strict, while higher-order saddles are labelled as non-strict.
-As it turns out, the origin saddle of the equilibrated energy is always strict independent of network depth, with negative curvature.
+First-order saddles are also known as "strict", while higher-order saddles are labelled as "non-strict" [[2]](#2).
+You can loosely think of these are "good" and "bad" saddles, respectively, in that strict saddles are relatively easy to escape.
+It turns out that the origin saddle of the equilibrated energy is always strict independent of network depth.
+In maths speak,

 $$
 \lambda_{\text{min}}(H_{\mathcal{F}^*}(\boldsymbol{\theta} = \mathbf{0})) < 0 \quad [\text{strict saddle}]
 $$

-This explains our toy simulations.
+The Hessian at the origin of the equilibrated energy has negative curvature for any DLN.
+This result explains our toy simulations.
 But what about other non-strict saddles?
 We know that there are plenty others in the loss landscape.
-In the paper we consider a general saddle type of which the origin is one (technically saddles of rank zero) and prove that they all become strict in the equilibrated energy (see paper for more details).
+Do they also become strict in the equilibrated energy, i.e. after PC inference?
+In the paper we consider a general saddle type of which the origin is one (technically saddles of rank zero) and prove that indeed they all become strict in the equilibrated energy.

 ## Experiments <a name="exps"></a>